 In 2013 I took hold of the reins to guide my destiny and became a participant of a drug trial, documented on the BBC 2 show ‘The Parkinson’s Drug Trial: A Miracle Cure?’

 GDNF is a protein which was under clinical trial for the treatment of Parkinson’s.
-Following the ground-breaking Phase 2 trial , I am raising funds for further investigation into this promising treatment which could lead to a Phase 3 trial.
+Following the ground-breaking Phase 2 trial , I am raising funds for further investigation into this promising treatment which could lead to the next Phase trial.

-I have developed this website to help keep the GDNF story alive, convey the importance of taking part in a clinical trial and raise the profiles of those incredible people who are proud to say we have done our bit!
+I have developed this website to help keep the GDNF story alive because I have complete belief in its efficacy, to convey the importance of taking part in clinical drugs trials and to raise the profiles of those incredible people who are proud to say we are "The GDNF Believers"

 Scroll down to find out more about the GDNF journey and why we need your help to move it forward.